One Hotel or Two in London? The One Change Decision Guide

 Do I see one price or two separate prices?

 One total package price in £.
-We pair the hotels and show you the combined cost upfront, no need to calculate segments yourself.
+If you choose a split stay (2 hotels) option, Hotel Splitter shows the combined cost upfront, so you do not need to add segments together yourself.

 Is the Tube accessible if I am carrying luggage?

-All 41 Elizabeth line stations are step-free, and most major Tube stations on Central, Piccadilly, and Northern lines have lifts.
-A short taxi between neighbourhoods is also easy and inexpensive if you prefer.
+All 41 Elizabeth line stations are step-free, and many of the big interchange stations on other lines have lifts.
+If you prefer, a short taxi between areas can also keep the move easy.